 Admission to the major is usually granted to any student in good standing in the college who has passed three or more psychology courses with grades of C+ or better.
 Provisional admission requires two such courses.
-To apply to the major and receive an advisor, a major application form may be obtained from the department office (211 Uris Hall) and should be completed and taken to Lisa Proper, 211D Uris Hall.
+To apply to the major and receive an advisor, a major application form may be obtained from the department office (Uris Hall, Room 211) or download the major form here.
+Forms should be completed and emailed to Lisa Proper, firstname.lastname@example.org.

 Requirements for the major are:

 A total of 40 credits in psychology (including prerequisites), from which students majoring in psychology are expected to choose, in consultation with their advisors, a range of courses that covers the basic processes in psychology.
 Students must earn a grade of C- or better in each course.
 Students also are encouraged to take independent study or field work (PSYCH 4700 – Undergraduate Research in Psychology and PSYCH 4710 – Advanced Undergraduate Research in Psychology; research conducted under the supervision of a professor).
 Up to 12 of these credits may be counted towards the major.
 No course other than PSYCH 4700 and PSYCH 4710 may be taken S/U. First-year Writing Seminars (FWS) or AP courses cannot be counted towards the credit requirements.

 Demonstration of proficiency in statistics before the beginning of the senior year.
 (See the section below on the statistics requirement.)

 Unless otherwise approved by the advisor, at least one course in each of the following three areas of psychology:

 The following classification of Department of Psychology offerings is intended to help students and their advisors choose courses that will ensure that such breadth is achieved: